MarutiBandagar9121/indian-id-validator/README.md

 # indian-data-validator
-An npm package for validating various india based documents like aadhar, pan ,gst, in dian mobile numbers and etc..
+An npm package for validating various india based documents like aadhar, pan ,gst, indian mobile numbers and etc..